Trauma Center at Penn

 Fellows will also leave our training program with a solid academic framework or understanding of how to establish themselves as an academic surgeon.
 This framework includes an understanding of choosing and obtaining growth and leadership opportunities locally and in external national and international societies.
 Formal administrative didactics and personalized exposure to our world-renowned faculty facilitates this exposure.

-Fellow integration into the broader trauma and critical care community is facilitated by the large network of Penn trained acute care surgeons practicing around the world.
-This vast network (see history section below) exposes current and past trainees to the experience and mentoring of this academic faculty along with opportunities to collegially collaborate on a multitude of academic levels.
+Fellow integration into the broader trauma and critical care community is facilitated by the large network of PENN trained acute care surgeons practicing around the world.
+This vast network exposes current and past trainees to the experience and mentoring of this academic faculty along with opportunities to collegially collaborate on a multitude of academic levels.

 History

-The Penn trauma training program was founded by C. William Schwab, MD in 1989.
-Since that time, over 100 fellows have completed the program and are now practicing around the world.
-Among this cohort are leaders in American Medicine including Deans, Chief Executive Officers, Chairs of Departments, Division Chiefs, Trauma Directors, ICU directors, and many other prestigious titles (see section on past fellows.
+The PENN trauma training program was founded by C. William Schwab, MD in 1989.
+Since that time, over 160 fellows have completed the program and are now practicing around the world.
+Among this cohort are leaders in American Medicine including Deans, Chief Executive Officers, Chairs of Departments, Division Chiefs, Trauma Directors, ICU directors, and many other prestigious titles (Graduate Career Paths - Penn Medicine).
 This legacy of past trainees is a testament to vision and ideals created by Dr. Schwab that are now carried down and instilled in all our trainees.
 Of particular note is our strong history and commitment to training military trauma surgeons.
-Starting with Dr. Schwab who himself spent many years as a Naval surgeon, there have been over 20 military surgeons in the Penn trauma faculty and fellowship program.
+Starting with Dr. Schwab who himself spent many years as a Naval surgeon, there have been over 30 military surgeons in the PENN trauma faculty and fellowship program.

 World Renowned Faculty